webdriverio-community/wdio-electron-service/README.md

 ### `appBinaryPath`:

 The path to the Electron binary of the app for testing.
+If you are using the `appPath` / `appName` approach from previous versions of the service, you can now use the [`getBinaryPath`](./src/utils.ts) util to generate the appropriate `appBinaryPath` value for an app utilising `electron-builder`, as shown in the [example configuration](#example-configuration) above.

 Type: `string`